What is a security clearance?

 - Have your photograph taken by an Australian Post officer for inclusion on the application form

 - Pay the fee - Payments can be by EFTPOS, MasterCard, Visa, cash or cheque.
-Cheques are to be made payable to Department of Mines and Petroleum.
+Cheques are to be made payable to Department of Mines, Industry Regulation and Safety.

 For more information on applying for a DGSC, refer to the application for a dangerous goods security card from participating Australia Post outlets or call 13 13 18